HarowitzBlack/kemosabe/readme.md

 ```

-# How it works?
+# A little bit of theory 📻

 ## Events

 Every Interaction or event must be encupsulated within a function.
 And each function
-must only do one task.
-It can do many tasks(more on this later) nothings stopping you
-from doing it.
-The only problem is that the resultant will be messy.
-Now each function
-must be mapped with an event-tag.
-(An event-tag is basically a string that corresponds
+can do one or more tasks.
+Now each function must be mapped with an event-tag.
+(An event-tag is basically a string that corresponds to a function.
+It can be created
-to a function.
-It can be created like this "@someevent".
-The event-tag must start with
+like this "@someevent".
+The event-tag must start with an '@').
+Then the events are passed
-an '@').
-Then the events are passed into a function where it waits for the events to
+into a function where it waits for the events to trigger.
-trigger.

 ## Session Object

-Every function gets a session object.
+Each function you create gets a session object.
 This object contains the 'important stuff'.
 Here the 'important stuff' is the response sent by the user.
 Typically, the
 response sent by the user is a massive JSON object.
-But the internal extractor
+But the internal parser
 picks the important stuff and puts them into the session object.
 The session object
 contains the user's id, the message sent by the user, the action that the user triggered
-and developer created variables.
-Yeah, you can put anything into it.
+and developer created variables, etc.

 So, what's the point of this?
 Well, keeping track of variables that are necessery
 for the future interaction is really crucial.
 It defines how smart your bot is.